jschick04/TowerDefense/Assets/Enhanced Hierarchy/Readme.txt

 - Unity 2017 support.

 Version 2.1.1:
-- Fixed warning not showing up for missing mono behaviours.
+- Fixed warning not showing up for missing mono behaviors.
 - Fixed warnings, log and messages icons color when using linear color space.
 - Fixed bug of the layer button not appearing in the settings.
 - Added "child ask mode" for tag, layer and lock buttons.